The Canterbury Tales (film)

-The Canterbury Tales (I racconti di Canterbury) is a 1972 Italian medieval erotic black comedy film directed by Pier Paolo Pasolini based on the medieval narrative poem by Geoffrey Chaucer.
+The Canterbury Tales (I racconti di Canterbury) is a 1972 Italian medieval erotic black comedy anthology film directed by Pier Paolo Pasolini based on the medieval narrative poem by Geoffrey Chaucer.
 The second film in Pasolini's "Trilogy of Life", preceded by The Decameron and followed by Arabian Nights, it won the Golden Bear at the 22nd Berlin International Film Festival.

 With the "Trilogy of Life", Pasolini sought to adapt vibrant, erotic tales from classical literature.
 With The Decameron, Pasolini adapted an important work from the early era of the Italian language.
-With The Canterbury Tales he set his sights to the earthy Middle English tales of Chaucer.
+With The Canterbury Tales, he set his sights to the earthy and bawdy Middle English tales of Chaucer.

-The film came after a string of movies of the late 1960s in which Pasolini had a major ideological bent.
-Though this film is much more light-hearted in nature Pasolini nonetheless considered it among his most "ideological".
+Pasolini considered the film to be among his most "ideological".

 Overview

-The adaptation covers eight of the 24 tales and contains abundant nudity, sex, and slapstick humour.
+The adaptation covers eight of the 24 tales and contains abundant nudity, sex, toilet humour and slapstick humour.
 Many of these scenes are present or at least alluded to in the original as well, but some are Pasolini's own additions.

 The film sometimes diverges from Chaucer.
 For example, "The Friar's Tale" is significantly expanded upon: where the Friar leads in with a general account of the archdeacon's severity and the summoner's corruption, Pasolini illustrates this with a specific incident which has no parallel in Chaucer.
 After men are caught having sex at a local inn, one is able to bribe his way out of trouble, but the other, poorer man is less fortunate: he is convicted of sodomy and sentenced to death.
 As a foretaste of Hell, he is burned alive inside an iron cage ("roasted on a griddle" in the words of one spectator) while vendors sell roasted foods to the spectators.
 Likewise, "The Cook's Tale" which is 58 lines is turned into a slapstick farce to give Ninetto Davoli a starring role.

 Plot

-Set in England in the Middle Ages, stories of peasants, noblemen, clergy and demons are interwoven with brief scenes from Chaucer's home life and experiences implied to be the basis for the Canterbury Tales.
+Set in England during the Middle Ages, stories of peasants, noblemen, clergy and demons are interwoven with brief scenes from Chaucer's home life and experiences implied to be the basis for the Canterbury Tales.
 Each episode does not take the form of a story told by different pilgrim, as is the case in Chaucer's stories, but simply appear in sequence, seemingly without regard for the way that the tales relate to one another in the original text.
 All the stories are linked to the arrival of a group of pilgrims at Canterbury, among whom is the poet Geoffrey Chaucer, played by Pasolini himself.